Florida Atlantic University College of Engineering and Computer Science: Research

 Florida Atlantic was the first university in the country to offer an undergraduate degree in ocean engineering in 1964.
 The first class numbering 35 graduated in 1967.
 The program was created in response to the loss of the Navy's submarine USS Thresher off the coast of Massachusetts.
 The sub and its crew were lost after a test dive and found in 8,400 feet of water, far below the sub's crush depth.
 Concerned about underwater equipment designed by engineers with no marine experience, FAU and the Navy established a program that would eventually draw students from around the globe and be recognized in the 1996 Guinness Book of World Records for "the fastest speed attained by a human-powered propeller submarine."

 Other events

-During the Spring semester of each year the College of Engineering holds Engineering Week.
-The week features events centered around a "Brain Bowl" competition between the college's departments.
-The 2007 theme was Mardi Gras, and featured flamenco dancing.
+Accreditation

+The College is fully accredited through the University by the Southern Association of Colleges and Schools Commission on Colleges.